 Narwhal babies, or calves, are born with a dark blue-gray color.
-When they grow up, they develop the grayish color with spots characteristic to narwhals.
+When they grow up, they develop a grayish color with spots characteristic of narwhals.

 Adult narwhals are darker on the top and lighter on the bottom.
 As narwhals grow old, they become whiter.
 Old males can be almost completely white.

 The word ‘narwhal’ comes from the old Norse word nár, which means “corpse”.
 The name refers to the narwhals’ grayish color.
 For the ancient Norwegian people, this color reminded them of what a drowned sailor looked like.

 The narwhals also have a habit of “logging” in the summer.
 This means they float still at the sea surface as if they were dead.

 The scientific name of the narwhal, Monodon monoceros, is Greek.
 It means “one tooth, one horn”.
 By the way, the Greek name of the unicorn is Monoceros, “one horn”.
 That is exactly the same word that appears in the name ´narwhal´.

 Narwhals are amongst the deepest divers of all whale species.
 In the winter, narwhals can dive almost 5,000 ft (1,500 meters) deep.